manjiridatar/TensorFlow_DevicePlacement_Basics/README.md

-# TensorFlow2 Basics of Device Placements in TensorFlow2
+# TensorFlow2 Basics of Device Placements

 In this notebook we will compare performance of execution on GPU vs CPU for matrix math and model compile and train Make sure to select GPU runtime type (Runtime -> Change runtime type), before running this notebook